OctopusDeploy/docs/docs/administration/octopus-dsc/tentacle-agent.md

 However, if you were to set the `ListenPort` to a new port, the drift detection isn't smart enough to check the old configuration, nor update the registered machine.
 You'll need to uninstall and reinstall for these other settings to take effect.

 ## Links
-If you would like to contribute to the OctopusDSC open source repository, please follow the instructions on this documentations parent page.
+If you would like to contribute to the OctopusDSC open source repository, please follow the instructions on this documentation's parent page.

 [Automating Infrastructure with DSC](/docs/administration/octopus-dsc/Index.md) [Installing Octopus Server Manager via DSC](/docs/administration/octopus-dsc/octopus-server.md)